Average KiwiSaver Balance by Age - What You Need to Know

 Our view:

-- While it can be useful to check in on how you're doing relative to some benchmark (other Kiwis, medians, averages, etc.) to maintain motivation, the best person you should compare yourself to is you yesterday, not other New Zealanders today.
+- While it can be useful to check in on how you're doing relative to some benchmark (other New Zealanders, medians, averages, etc.) to maintain motivation, the best person you should compare yourself to is you yesterday, not other New Zealanders today.

 - While it can be useful to understand what other New Zealanders in similar situations earn (to ensure you're not getting underpaid), every person will be in a unique financial situation.